 Types of lymphoma

 Non-Hodgkin’s lymphomas are further divided into B cell lymphomas and T cell lymphomas.
-In fact, there are more than 60 subtypes of non-Hodgkin lymphomas, says Dr. Rizvi, and “they all have different personalities and different flavors.”
+In fact, there are more than 60 subtypes of non-Hodgkin's lymphomas, says Dr. Rizvi, and “they all have different personalities and different flavors.”

 Hodgkin’s lymphoma is also divided into two types, says Dr. Rizvi: classical (the most common) and nodular lymphocyte-predominant.
 According to the National Cancer Institute (NCI), the classical type has four subcategories: nodular sclerosing Hodgkin’s lymphoma, mixed cellularity Hodgkin’s lymphoma, lymphocyte depletion Hodgkin’s lymphoma, and lymphocyte-rich classical Hodgkin’s lymphoma.